 In addition to a rigorous training schedule, Travis also runs a real-estate agency she founded and served as a city council member for six years.
 She has been a statewide advocate for bicycle safety, following the death of her fiancé who was killed by a motorist while on his way to a cycling event.

-Since this is the year of the Summer Olympics, we wanted to check in with Travis, who is also a friend and Realtor to some of the Olympians who live and train in Florida.
+Travis is also a friend and realtor to some of the Olympians who live and train in Florida.
 We caught up with her at Waterfront Park in Clermont, named one of Central Florida’s most popular parks and an international triathlon destination.

 How do you find time to train, compete and run a business?